apache/doris/docs/en/administrator-guide/load-data/spark-load-manual.md

 ### Applicable scenarios

-At present, the bitmap column in Doris is implemented using the class library '`roaingbitmap`', while the input data type of '`roaringbitmap`' can only be integer.
+At present, the bitmap column in Doris is implemented using the class library `roaingbitmap`, while the input data type of `roaringbitmap` can only be integer.
 Therefore, if you want to pre calculate the bitmap column in the import process, you need to convert the type of input data to integer.

 In the existing Doris import process, the data structure of global dictionary is implemented based on hive table, which stores the mapping from original value to encoded value.